 Maths at Alsager Highfields

-Mathematics is an essential part of a balanced curriculum that is both wellmatched and challenging to the learner's needs.
-As a creative and highly inter-connected discipline, it is essential to everyday life, critical to science, technology and engineering and necessary in most forms of employment.
+Mathematics is an essential part of a balanced curriculum that is both well matched and challenging to the learner’s needs.
+As a creative and highly inter-connected discipline, it is essential to everyday life, critical to science, technology, and engineering, and necessary in most forms of employment.

-When taught to master maths, chidlren develop their mathematical fluency without turning to rote learning and can solve non-routine maths problems without having to memorise procedures.
+When taught to master maths, children develop their mathematical fluency without turning to rote learning and can solve non-routine maths problems without having to memorise procedures.
 Evidence shows that children need to be able to understand a concept, apply it in a range of situations and then be creative to really understand it.

 Our intention is for every child to develop a sound understanding of Maths through a progressive acquisition of knowledge and skills.
 This helps our children to know and remember more through both well timed repetition and carefully planned tasks to introduce new learning.